By BRENT STUBBS

 Next to Miller-Uibo's name were the words: WL (world leading time, previously held by American Shakima Wimbley at 49.52); DLR (Diamond League record, held by ); MR (meet record, set by France's Marie-José Perec at 49.16 in August 10, 1996); NR (national record, owned by Tonique Williams at 49.07 in Berlin, Germany on September 12, 2004) and PB (personal best, improving on her old time of 49.44 from winning the gold at the Olympic Games in Rio de Janeiro, Brazil in 2016).

-The only thing missing on her name is the world record of 47.60 that was established by Marita Kock of Great Britain in Canberra, Australia on October 6, 1985, a time that could stand for a little while longer.
+The only thing missing on her name is the world record of 47.60 that was established by Marita Kock of Germany in Canberra, Australia on October 6, 1985, a time that could stand for a little while longer.

 In the process, Miller-Uibo used her 6-foot, one-inch frame to post a total of 15 points and move into fifth place in the standings.
 She will now prepare for the Diamond League Final in Zurich and Brussels on August 30-31 and defend her titles in both the 200 and 400m that she won last year.